-Much to the delight of fans, Gavin & Stacey is returning to screens this Christmas and with it a mystery that has puzzled audiences for over a decade.
+Much to the delight of fans, Gavin & Stacey returned to screens last Christmas and referenced a mystery that has puzzled audiences for over a decade.

 The original theory

-The fishing trip became harder to decode as the series progressed, with the information from season one alone suggesting a fairly simple explanation.
+The fishing trip became harder to decode as the series progressed, with the information from series one alone suggesting a fairly simple explanation.

 At Gavin and Stacey’s wedding reception, Jason met Bryn outside the venue and attempted to clear the air.

 He said: “I never told anyone, you know.
 And besides, it wasn’t a big deal.
 Lots of people do it, it’s not against the law.”

 Bryn replies: “Jason please, how can I ever forget that look on your face?”

 This short interaction suggests that perhaps Jason simply walked in on Bryn at a private moment, more than enough to cause serious awkwardness between an uncle and his nephew.

 However, the information in series two complicates matters a lot…

 Towards the end of the second series, Bryn revealed to Jason that he told Dave Coaches what happened six months after the incident when he was feeling particularly low.